cancel

 Connection

-Repository Name The name of the REPO (https://github.com/OWNER/REPO)
+Repository Name The name of the repository.
+For example, in https://github.com/octocat/Hello-World, the repository name is 'Hello-World'.

 Tree Objects (of "path", "mode", "type", and "content" or "sha") specifying a tree structure.
 See https://docs.github.com/en/rest/git/trees#create-a-tree [